reuk/wayverb/docs_source/theory.md

 early part of the IR has greater perceptual significance than the late [@vorlander_auralization:_2007 p.
 94].

-ISO 3382 also defines *just noticeable differences* (JND), which is the smallest perceivable difference between two acoustic measurements [@vorlander_auralization:_2007 pp. 99-100].
+ISO 3382 also defines the term *just noticeable difference* (JND), which is the smallest perceivable difference between two acoustic measurements [@vorlander_auralization:_2007 pp. 99-100].
 That is, in order for simulation results to be indistinguishable from predictions or real-world measurements,